Skip to Content

 Just mix a few tablespoons of baking soda and about a cup of oats with cool bath water – not hot!
 Make sure to compost the oats when you’re finished so nothing is wasted.

-You can also create an oatmeal paste with ground up oats, milk and honey to apply directly to the area.
-Rub it in and let it sit for a few minutes before washing off with cool water.
+You can also create an oatmeal paste with ground up oats, milk, and honey to apply directly to the area.
+Rub it in and let it sit for a few minutes before washing it off with cool water.

-Oats have anti-inflammatory properties so they’re effective at soothing dry, irritated skin.
-This is especially handy if your sunscreen is itchy or flaking!
+Oats have anti-inflammatory properties, so they’re effective at soothing dry, irritated skin.
+This is especially handy if your sunburn is itchy or flaking!
 You can also look for moisturizer that contain oats in the ingredients as well.

 tea

-The tannic acid in black and green tea could help pull heat from a sunburn.
+The tannic acid in black and green tea can help pull heat from a sunburn.
 Catechins (aka antioxidant compounds), also found in these teas, can even repair skin damage.

 If you’re burned around a particularly sensitive area, like your eyes, this could be especially helpful.
 Simply soak two tea bags in cool water, then place the tea bags on top of closed eyes to decrease swelling and relieve pain.